Roulette Payouts Explained on Jackpot.bet's Single-Zero Wheel

 On a European single-zero wheel like Jackpot.bet’s, many players consider even-money bets, such as red/black, odd/even, or 1-18 / 19-36, to be the smartest choice.

-They offer the biggest chance of winning per spin at around 48.6%, making them popular for steady bankroll play.
+They offer the biggest chance of winning per spin at around 48.6%.

 How do I calculate payout in Roulette?